“The girl’s name is Rosemonde.”

 Two writer friends (Jean-Luc Bideau and Jacques Denis) research a contested news story concerning an enigmatic young woman (Bulle Ogier) who may have deliberately shot her uncle.

-Alain Tanner’s second feature film — a clever satire on the writing process and ‘truth’ in reporting — provocatively explores the nature of truth in storytelling, and the ways in which personal involvement inevitably skews our perception.
-While not as pointed as his debut film (Charles, Dead or Alive ) or as openly humorous as his later, more accessible ensemble film (Jonah, Who Will Be 25 in the Year 2000 ), La Salamandre remains a classic entry in Tanner’s unusual oeuvre, and is worth watching at least once.
+Alain Tanner’s second feature film — a clever satire on the writing process and ‘truth’ in reporting — provocatively explores the nature of veracity in storytelling, and the ways in which personal involvement inevitably skews our perception.
+While not as pointed as his debut film — Charles, Dead or Alive (1969) — or as openly humorous as his later, more accessible ensemble film Jonah, Who Will Be 25 in the Year 2000 (1976), La Salamandre remains a classic entry in Tanner’s oeuvre.

 Redeeming Qualities and Moments: